nagarjunredla/impulsiverobotics/content/posts/2018-04-16-google-assistant-mini.md

 And that… was pretty simple to set up.
 There were driver issues with the hat and the Google Assistant setup for the Pi Zero wasn’t this straightforward when I first got the hat.
 Then again, that wasn’t too long ago.
 It’s amazing how fast this side of DIY is moving.

 I really liked this board because it’s got just enough to properly emulate a Google Home device.
 The LEDs can be used to give feedback, the respeaker hat repository has a video of the push button example, but we could use that for the mute button on the Google Home.
-So the next thing to work on would be to run the assistant along with the LEDs <del>and probably try a headless setup.</del> ([*update: Google bein’ sly*](https://github.com/shivasiddharth/GassistPi/issues/136#issuecomment-362110323))
+So the next thing to work on would be to run the assistant along with the LEDs ~~and probably try a headless setup.~~ ([*update: Google bein’ sly*](https://github.com/shivasiddharth/GassistPi/issues/136#issuecomment-362110323))

 ### Next Steps?